Analysis | Trump continues to refuse to accept the deadliness of the coronavirus pandemic

 Biden was not in charge of the H1N1 response.
 But, again, Trump is contrasting the 63 deaths that had then resulted from covid-19 with the toll from the 2009 pandemic, hoping that his own response would look good by comparison.

 What’s important to remember, though, is that Trump’s presentation of the H1N1 death toll is misleading in two ways.
-The first is that the estimated toll wasn’t 17,000 but about 12,500 — though the range of possible deaths was from about 9,000 to about 18,000.
+The first is that the estimated toll wasn’t 17,000 but about 12,500 — although the range of possible deaths was from about 9,000 to about 18,000.
 That’s the second way in which the comparison is misleading.
 The total toll was a function of an after-the-fact estimate from the CDC, using epidemiological tools to track how many people died of H1N1 given the uncertainties involved in counting each individual death.
 This is standard practice; Trump’s estimates of seasonal flu death tolls are similarly based on annual estimates of the death toll.

 In other words, Trump was comparing apples and oranges — and, as the weeks have passed, he’s kept doing exactly that.

-On March 31, Trump for the first time acknowledged that the toll from the coronavirus pandemic would be significant.
-During the day’s briefing, task force member Deborah Birx explained that modeling of the spread of the virus indicated that some 100,000 to 220,000 people would die if the country adhered to strict distancing measures.
+In late March, Trump for the first time acknowledged that the toll from the coronavirus pandemic would be significant.
+During the briefing on March 31, task force member Deborah Birx explained that modeling of the spread of the virus indicated that some 100,000 to 220,000 people would die if the country adhered to strict distancing measures.
 That was a lot of fatalities, but far better than the 1.5 million to 2.2 million who might have died had no measures been enacted.

 Trump was quick to highlight how bad things might have been.